 Fruits Contain Several Nutrients:

-Dietary fiber—helps reduce blood cholesterol levels, may lower risk of heart disease, helps reduce constipation and diverticulosis, and helps provide a feeling of fullness with fewer calories.
+Dietary fiber —helps reduce blood cholesterol levels, may lower risk of heart disease, proper bowel function (helps reduce constipation and diverticulosis), and helps provide a feeling of fullness with fewer calories.

-Vitamin C—helps heal cuts and wounds, keeps teeth and gums healthy, and aids in iron absorption.
+Vitamin C —Immportant in growth and repair of all body tissue.
+Specifically, it helps heal cuts and wounds, keeps teeth and gums healthy, and aids in iron absorption.

-Folate (folic acid)—helps to form red blood cells, and is important during pregnancy to reduce a woman’s risk of having a baby with a spinal cord or brain defect.
+Folate (folic acid) —helps to form red blood cells, and is important duringpregnancy to reduce a woman’s risk of having a baby with a spinal cord, anencephaly, or neural tube defects.

 Fruit Sources of Each Nutrient: